kreauniv/comp308/source/lambda.rst

 you are not using a functional programming language, because once you construct those abstractions, it is usually a mechanical matter to translate them into other languages that may not be functional.
 How can we be sure of that?
-That's what this whole section is about -- that :rkt:`lambda` is enough to represent all of computation, so any general purpose language (i.e. "Turing complete language") can be understood in terms of it.
+That's what this whole section is about -- that :rkt:`λ` is enough to represent all of computation, so any general purpose language (i.e. "Turing complete language") can be understood in terms of it.